 To support social distancing, the Property Tax Assistance Division (PTAD) encourages arbitrators to hold all property tax arbitration hearings by telephone, as allowed by Comptroller Rule §9.4261(b).
 If any party to an arbitration requested an in-person hearing on Form AP-219, the arbitrator should contact both parties and obtain written consent to hold the hearing by telephone.

-Vendors capable of providing critical equipment to the State of Texas for COVID-19 incident response, such as personal protective equipment (PPE), infection control products or other products and services, are invited to visit Texas.gov and submit information through the vendor enquiry form for vendors/suppliers.
+Vendors capable of providing critical equipment to the State of Texas for COVID-19 incident response, such as personal protective equipment (PPE), infection control products or other products and services, are invited to submit information through the vendor enquiry form for vendors/suppliers.
 When a vendor submits the online form, Texas Division of Emergency Management (TDEM) staff will automatically receive your detailed information for evaluation.
+Submitting product information does not guarantee a purchase order will be issued.
+TDEM has received thousands of vendor submissions and will only contact vendors if further information is required.

 Vendors may register their business on the Centralized Master Bidders List (CMBL) through the Texas Comptroller’s office.
 CMBL is a state database of vendors that are interested in doing business with the state.
 Read the CMBL FAQ.